James Baldwin: Death

 Following Baldwin's death, a court battle was waged over the ownership of his home in France.
 Baldwin had been in the process of purchasing his house from his landlady, Jeanne Faure.
-At the time of his death, Baldwin did not have full ownership of the home, and it was Mlle.
-Faure's intention that the home would stay in her family.
+At the time of his death, Baldwin did not have full ownership of the home, and it was Faure's intention that the home would stay in her family.
 His home, nicknamed "Chez Baldwin", has been the center of scholarly work and artistic and political activism.
 The National Museum of African American History and Culture has an online exhibit titled "Chez Baldwin", which uses his historic French home as a lens to explore his life and legacy.
-Magdalena J. Zaborowska's 2018 book, Me and My House: James Baldwin's Last Decade in France, uses photographs of his home and his collections to discuss politics, race, being gay, and domesticity.
+Magdalena J. Zaborowska's 2018 book, Me and My House: James Baldwin's Last Decade in France, uses photographs of his home and his collections to discuss politics, race, being queer, and domesticity.

 Over the years, several efforts were initiated to save the house and convert it into an artists’ residency, but none had the endorsement of the Baldwin estate.
 In February 2016, Le Monde published an opinion piece by Thomas Chatterton Williams, a contemporary Black American expatriate writer in France, which spurred a group of activists to come together in Paris.
 In June 2016, American writer and activist Shannon Cain squatted at the house for 10 days as an act of political and artistic protest.
 Les Amis de la Maison Baldwin, a French organization whose initial goal was to purchase the house by launching a capital campaign funded by the U.S. philanthropic sector, grew out of this effort.
-This campaign was unsuccessful without the support of Baldwin’s estate.
-Attempts to engage the French government in conservation of the property were dismissed by the mayor of Saint-Paul-de-Vence, Joseph Le Chapelain, whose statement to the local press, claiming "nobody's ever heard of James Baldwin," mirrored that of Henri Chambon, the owner of the corporation that razed the house. in 2019, construction was completed on an apartment complex that now stands where Chez Baldwin once stood.
+This campaign was unsuccessful without the support of Baldwin's estate.
+Attempts to engage the French government in conservation of the property were dismissed by the mayor of Saint-Paul-de-Vence, Joseph Le Chapelain, whose statement to the local press, claiming "nobody's ever heard of James Baldwin", mirrored that of Henri Chambon, the owner of the corporation that razed the house.
+In 2019, construction was completed on an apartment complex that now stands where Chez Baldwin once stood.